 Allatoona was inconsistent at times during the first half of the season, and much of that had to do with finding the right personnel.
 Soley was switching rotations with Roberts and freshman Jackie Weller as the second outside hitter.
 Whie Soley complimented their performances, the Lady Buccaneers still had trouble winning close matches and would sometimes lose leads.

 There were matches where it appeared that Russell was providing the bulk of the offense, and Russell did take a lot of swings, finishing with a school record 697 kills.

 It wasn’t until the state quarterfinals when Allatoona decided to play Roberts on more of a full-time basis.
 He said she just happened to be the right player at the time.

 Roberts ended up with eight kills in Allatoona’s straight set win over Alpharetta in the state semifinals and had 16 more in the state championship against Sequoyah.

 “I don’t know what clicked in her head,” Soley said.
 “I think Chamblee and some of the other seniors stayed positive with her.
 You could tell some of our seniors were pulling her aside.
 I don’t know what they said.
 Probably, ‘You got this.
 We need you.
 You’re there.
 You’re our other outside hitter.’
 It worked.
 O’Niece Roberts was our sleeper.”

-If there was another turning point of the season, it would be Allatoona’s region tournament consolation win against Harrison.
+If there was another turning point of the season, it would be Allatoona’s region tournament consolation win against Harrison in the 6AAAAAA tournament.
 With the winner playing Sequoyah for the championship, the Lady Buccaneers rallied from an 11-3 final set deficit to stun Harrison.
-Although Allatoona went on to lose the region tournament title to Sequoyah, they seemed to have things figured out going into the state tournament.
+Although the Lady Buccaneers went on to lose the tournament title to Sequoyah, they seemed to have things figured out going into the state tournament.